nish-d/vicky002.github.io/_posts/2016-05-02-getting-started-with-open-source.md

 PS: You are always welcome to contribute to my projects.
 Check out my <a href="https://github.com/vicky002?tab=repositories">GitHub Projects</a>.

-If you liked this articles.
-Don't forget to share it with your friends. :)
+If you liked this article, don't forget to share it with your friends. :)

-Ohh <a href="https://github.com/vicky002/vicky002.github.io/blob/master/_posts/2016-05-02-getting-started-with-open-source.md" target="_blank">see a typo</a>?
+Oh, <a href="https://github.com/vicky002/vicky002.github.io/blob/master/_posts/2016-05-02-getting-started-with-open-source.md" target="_blank">see a typo</a>?

 <div class="container">
 <div class="row">